The-going/evlproject/content/logbook/_index.md

 switching its own tasks before preempting it upon out-of-band IRQ.
-Several micro-benchmarks on ARM and arm64 revealed that a significant portion of the maximum latency was induced by switching memory contexts atomically.
-Dovetail now supports generic non-atomic mm switching for the in-band stage, which allows the EVL core to preempt in the middle of an in-band memory context switch, reducing even further the wakeup latency of out-of-band threads under high memory stress, especially when sluggish outer cache controllers are part of the picture.
+Several micro-benchmarks on ARM and arm64 revealed that a significant portion of the maximum latency was induced by switching contexts atomically.
+Dovetail now supports generic non-atomic context switching for the in-band stage which allows the EVL core to preempt during this process, reducing even further the wakeup latency of out-of-band threads under high memory stress, especially when sluggish outer cache controllers are part of the picture.

 ---